lagat24/greentrace/README.md

 - Visual progress tracking for engagement and accountability.

 ---

+## Ways we use AI
+-GreenTrace uses artificial intelligence to verify tree planting by analyzing the photos users upload.
+The AI examines image details such as soil disturbance, leaf patterns, and background consistency to confirm authenticity.
+This ensures users genuinely plant trees, enhancing transparency, credibility, and trust within the GreenTrace sustainability community.

+___

 ## 🌿 Benefits
 - **Environmental Impact:** Promotes real-world tree planting and supports climate action.